Connect with others who understand.

 Overview

-Astramorph is a prescription drug approved by the Food and Drug Administration (FDA) to treat acute and chronic moderate or severe pain.
-Astramorph may also be referred to by its drug name, Morphine.
+Astramorph was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat acute and chronic moderate or severe pain.
+Astramorph was also referred to by its drug name, morphine.

-Astramorph is given by injection in a clinical setting.
+Astramorph was given by injection in a clinical setting.

 Side effects

-The FDA-approved label for Astramorph lists common side effects including respiratory depression, apnea (temporary cessation of breathing), toxic psychosis, convulsions, itching, urinary retention, and constipation.
+The FDA-approved label for Astramorph listed common side effects including respiratory depression, apnea (temporary cessation of breathing), toxic psychosis, convulsions, itching, urinary retention, and constipation.

-Rare but serious side effects listed for Astramorph include dependence and respiratory failure.
+Rare but serious side effects included dependence and respiratory failure.

 For more details about this treatment, visit: